What does Desire mean?

 Desire is a somewhat prominent first name for females (#2592 out of 4276, Top 61%) and an even more prominent surname for both adults and children (#40690 out of 150436, Top 27%).
 (2000 U.S. Demographics)

-Below is a graphed comparison of the popularity of Desire and related names.
-Desiree (#700 from current records), Desirae (#1827), Desirea, Dezirae, Desiray and Desarae are the prominent variation forms of Desire listed in the Top 2000.
+Which version is better?with its source form and related girl names.
+Below is a graphed study of the popularity of Desire and related names.
+Desiree (#813 from current records), Desirae (#1633), Desirea, Dezirae, Desiray and Desarae are the prominent variation forms of Desire listed in the Top 2000.
 Other forms, like Deziray, are uncommon.
 Usage of these forms of Desire reached its highest 2 decades ago (adoption of 0.2%) and has become much lower since, with versions such as Desiree falling out of fashion.